snakitto23-ops/Mobile_Programming_Group9_Smart_CampusProject_2026/README.md

-# Smart Campus Ride - Ndejje University
+# Smart Campus RideSharing App - Ndejje University

 **Smart Campus Ride** is a modern Android application designed to facilitate safe, affordable, and efficient transportation for the Ndejje University community.
 The system connects students for ride-sharing between campuses (Main, Kampala, Bombo, and Luwero) and provides specialized property delivery services.